-a.
+- a.
 Basis for Addition.
-Certain outdoor Family Entertainment Centers involve only moderate risk given that they occur outside, they involve moderate contact intensity and a moderate number of contacts, and the risk of transmission can be significantly lessened by requiring that everyone wear a Face Covering and maintain at least six feet of physical distance at all times.
+Certain outdoor Family Entertainment Centers involve only moderate risk given that they occur outside, they involve moderate contact intensity and a moderate number of contacts, and/or the risk of transmission can be significantly lessened by requiring that everyone wear a Face Covering and maintain at least six feet of physical distance at all times.
 The risk of virus transmission can also be reduced through other health and sanitation protocols.
-And because the State of California has included outdoor family entertainment centers on the list of options for the Red Tier, this Appendix lists those that can be done now with appropriate safety protocols.
-More information about the State of California's designation can be found online at https://covid19.ca.gov/safer-economy/.
+And because the State of California has included family entertainment centers on the list of options for all tiers to varying degrees, this Appendix lists those that can be done with appropriate safety protocols.
+More information about the State of California's designation can be found online at https://covid19.ca.gov/safereconomy/. - b.
+Description and Conditions to Operate.
+Family Entertainment Centers, as defined by this Section, may operate only based on the tier assigned by the State, subject to all of the limitations and conditions listed below.
+The term "Family Entertainment Centers" generally refers to activities that are designed for amusement or recreation, sometimes with shared equipment, that are not generally competitive sports.
+Because the term is not defined by the State, the specific activities that are allowed under each tier is governed by a combination of the specific State guidance that applies to each tier and local considerations about what can be done safely.